RobertGossett/Solidity-Compile-and-Deploy/README.md

 ## Getting Started

 Disclaimer:
 The dependency versions in this tutorial are known to work together.
 One could certainly use more recent versions of the various dependencies.
-If updating to recent dependencies seems daunting, start out following the except steps explained here, and then work to upgrade versions aftwards.
+If updating to recent dependencies seems daunting, start out following the steps exactly as explained here, and then work to upgrade versions aftwards.
 So... let's get to it.

 ### Prerequisites